Exporting, importing and backing up your data

 Your data will be imported automatically into the database container on first startup.

-Step 2: Start the Docker containers
+Step 2: Deploy the Docker containers

 Step 3: Update configurations